Emil Stejnar Flowers Chandelier

 Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten (lighting equipment factory and lighting glassworks) Rupert Nikoll, Vienna, Austria.

 Other versions: This Emil Stejnar flowers chandelier exists in several variations and sizes.
 Also made in chromed metal and polished brass.

 This lamp is often named: Pusteblume or Dandelion (dandelion – taraxacum officinale).
 Others say Snowball chandelier.
 Also named Sputnik flowers chandelier, but a Sputnik lamp is something else.
 An example can be found here.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 the company moved to Ober-Grafendorf some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.

-Emil Stenjar (born 1931) is the most famous designer that worked for the company.
+Emil Stejnar (born 1931) is the most famous designer that worked for the company.
 He is also from Austria.
 According to Wikipedia he designed numerous chandeliers, wall lamps, flush mounts and mirrors decorated with crystal glass flowers in the beginning of the 1950s.
 In 1957, goldsmith and silversmith Stejnar moved to Sweden.
 He married and returned to Austria in 1968.
 His designs were produced for decades.

 Rupert Nikoll is also known for the “Sumatra” floor lamp.
 Made in brass with an organic lampshade.
 Several lamps were produced with lampshades in this form together with organic materials such as flowers, grasses and cane.
 Few are left and many have disappeared due to the fragility of the lampshade.
 You can find a beautiful example here on Vintageinfo.